Shore Based Fisheries incl. Hand Gathering

 Southern IFCA Officers carry out engagement and inspections of hand gathering activity and have a drone to assist with this, they also have shellfish gauges to ensure catch meets minimum size requirements.
 More information is available on their website - Shore Gathering : Southern IFCA (southern-ifca.gov.uk).

-Under the Wildlife and Countryside Act 1981 it is an offence to intentionally or recklessly destroy, disturb or damage any of the features of a SSSI.
+Under the Wildlife and Countryside Act, 1981 it is an offence to intentionally or recklessly destroy, disturb or damage any of the features of a SSSI.
 The shore here is 'Littoral sediment' which is a feature of the SSSI.
 Without consent, shellfish harvesting could be considered as an 'Operation likely to damage' the site.
 Harvesters wishing to gather shellfish for commercial purposes within a SSSI must first seek the permission of the landowner/occupier.
 Before granting such permission, the landowner/occupier must get written consent from Natural England.

 Fareham Borough Council have published a useful guide to shellfish harvesting.